claresudbery/clare-wiki-ably/pages/think/teach/teaching-resources.md

 - High school teaching resources: External hard disk: 2014-04-01_Backup\_201105_ClaresStuff_backup\_Teaching
 - There's also a lot of useful teaching content in the [Workshops](pages/think/events/Workshops) section of this site.
+- [Anki](apps.ankiweb.net) is a fantastic tool to help people use spaced memory repetition to remember new ideas and concepts.

 ## Docs and Blog Posts